RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-14-ch04-data-on-teams.md

 1. Do you feel that Big Data is here to stay, or in the alternative, here to stay; however, morphed into a more streamlined,    consumer specific and useable for non-invasive group tracking and research?

-2.What are your fears about others having/viewing/using your data for research or anticipatory functions related to your specific groups, choices or desires?
+2. What are your fears about others having/viewing/using your data for research or anticipatory functions related to your specific groups, choices or desires?

-3.Would you be willing to be watched or listened to at work in order to improve performance?
+3. Would you be willing to be watched or listened to at work in order to improve performance?

-4.How would you react if your supervisor gave you feedback that you were dominating your team and not allowing enough interactions and diversity from the other team members?
+4. How would you react if your supervisor gave you feedback that you were dominating your team and not allowing enough interactions and diversity from the other team members?

+5.

+6.

 ## References